matrix-org/synapse/README.rst

     pip install --upgrade setuptools
     pip install matrix-synapse

-This installs Synapse, along with the libraries it uses, into a virtual environment under ``~/.synapse``.
+The above installation of Synapse along with the libraries it uses are stored in a virtual environment under the directory ~/.synapse.
 Feel free to pick a different directory if you prefer.

-This Synapse installation can then be later upgraded by using pip again with the update flag::
+The installed Synapse can then be upgraded by using pip with the update flag::

     source ~/.synapse/bin/activate